rdb/blender-egg-importer/README.md

 a separate egg file, this means that the model file and all of its animation files will need to be selected in the file selector dialog.

-Animations are not automatically bound to their corresponding armature.
+Animations are not automatically bound to their corresponding armature, except if they have the exact same name and the "Auto bind" option has been checked.
 To see an imported animation, you will need to select the armature, go to the Dope Sheet window, bring up the Action Editor, and select the appropriate action.